‘PTSD’, Oscillopsia and EMDR.

 If having ADHD were independent of having PTSD type 1, then finding the two together would have a probability of 1/140 or so.
 But finding PTSD type 1 with ADHD in those attending for treatment of ADHD impairments appears to have a probability of 3/10 or so, and finding ADHD with PTSD type 1 in those attending for treatment of PTSD type 1 appears to have a probability of 4.2/10 or so.

-PTSD types 1 and or PTSD type 2 can occur from experiences of mentally traumatic events before or after the onset of genetically determined schizophreniform illnesses, bipolar disorder illnesses or other major psychiatric illnesses, and then remain.
+PTSD types 1 and or PTSD type 2 can occur from experiences of mentally traumatic events before or after the onset of genetically determined major psychiatric illnesses, and then remain.
 The Visual Test will detect the PTSD type 1 in these patients with mental illnesses.
 EMDR will have some probability of eliminating PTSD type 1 in these patients with mental illnesses.
-Any Attention Deficit Hyperactivity Disorder impairments for coping with life’s exigencies can be present before and after the onset of major mental illnesses similarly — but difficult to detect anew in those with mental illnesses.
+Any Attention Deficit Hyperactivity Disorder impairments for coping with life’s exigencies can be present before and after the onset of major mental illnesses similarly — but difficult to detect anew in those currently with mental illnesses.

 In conclusion: It seems virtually certain that some gene combinations can predispose to the development of ADHD impairments of any severity in response to difficult life exigencies; and, it seems probable that those same gene combinations can predispose to the development of PTSD type 1 of any severity in response to experiences of mental shock.

 There must be some slight contribution to this higher risk for getting PTSD type 1 coming from extra trauma-prone high risk and impulsive behaviours of some with ADHD impairments.